(Or, how to prepare yourself for the weirdest culture of all: your own)

 Finally, parents can be influential in steering their kids’ college choices based on the type of child they have.
 For example, if the teen tended to be clingy as a child, he or she might revert back to that under the stress of college life, and it might be wise to select a college close to relatives or close family friends.”

-Becky Grappo, education and youth officer for the Family Liaison Office, agrees.
+Becky Grappo, education and youth officer for the Global Community Liaison Office, agrees.

 “Don’t be surprised if you get mixed messages when your kids call home.
 The idea of college being ‘the best four years of your life’ is sometimes misleading, and kids expect it to be great all the time.
 So they might call one time loving it, and the next time bemoaning the fact that they don’t click with the other kids, it’s not the right place for them, they want to transfer, etc. Sometimes that might be true, but they need to be encouraged to give it time, make the effort to get involved, and realize that their feelings are shared by many others.”